-If you’re uncertain whether your Ballwin and St. Charles residence has bad indoor air quality (IAQ), it likely does.
+If you’re uncertain whether your Ballwin and St. Charles residence has bad indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-In reality, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more contaminated than outdoors, which can create long-term health concerns.
+In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times worse than outdoors, which could create long-term health concerns.

-We’ve made a list of the most frequent origins of poor IAQ, the issues they create and how you can remedy these indoor air pollutants.
-If you’re troubled by the air inside your residence, we suggest chatting with a specialist like Air Alliance Team about which solutions are a good fit for your home.
+We’ve made a list of the most ordinary sources of bad IAQ, the issues they cause and how you can take care of these indoor air pollutants.
+If you’re troubled by the air inside your house, we suggest consulting with a professional like Air Alliance Team about which options are best for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors emitted from regular household things.
+Volatile organic compounds, or VOCs, are vapors released by everyday household products.

 - Building materials